Asghar Khan: Illness and death

 At the age of 96, Asghar Khan died at 6:00 AM PKT on 5 January 2018, at CMH Rawalpindi from Cardiac arrest.

 He was admitted to intensive care on 30 December 2017 after his health deteriorated; he had been suffering from acute respiratory infection, dementia, and ischemic heart disease.
-He was given a state funeral by the Government of Pakistan which was attended by Prime Minister Shahid Khaqan Abbasi, General Zubair Mahmood Hayat, Air Chief Marshal Sohail Aman, Admiral Zafar Mahmood Abbasi, Federal Ministers, several former chiefs of the Air Force, government officials, bureaucrats, and the general public.
+He was given a state funeral by the Government of Pakistan which was attended by Prime Minister Shahid Khaqan Abbasi, General Zubair Mahmood Hayat, Air Chief Marshal Sohail Aman, Admiral Zafar Mahmood Abbasi, Federal Ministers, several former Air Force chiefs, government officials, bureaucrats, and the general public.
 Afterwards, the coffin was transported via helicopter to his native village of Nawan Shehr, where Asghar Khan was buried beside his son Omar.

-A formation of four K-8 Karakorum's and four T-37 Tweet's from the PAF Academy presented a fly past in honour of Khan, flying the missing man formation.
+A formation of four K-8 Karakorum and four T-37 Tweet aircraft from the PAF Academy presented a fly past in honour of Khan, flying the missing man formation.